Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 and [Docker](https://www.docker.com/){:target="_blank"} and is compatible with major IDEs.
 This enables Rapid Application Development (RAD) and Test Driven Development (TDD).

-Alfresco SDK 4.3 is released under [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"} and supports Content Services both in Community Edition and Enterprise Edition.
+The Alfresco SDK is released under [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"} and supports Content Services both in Community Edition and Enterprise Edition.
 If you're an Enterprise customer, check the [Alfresco SDK Support status]({% link content-services/latest/support/index.md %}) for the version you're using.
 If your version is in Limited or Full Support and you need help, contact our [Support team](https://support.alfresco.com/){:target="_blank"}.

-Alfresco SDK 4.3 is a minor update to the SDK and provides support for Alfresco 7.1.

 The 4.0 release took advantage of Semantic Versioning ([SEMVER](https://semver.org/){:target="_blank"}), which means that it isn't directly compatible with the previous releases of the SDK.

-If you have existing projects that you wish to upgrade to SDK 4.1.x, 4.2.x, or SDK 4.3 the recommended approach is to generate a new project from our archetypes and move your code into place.
+If you have existing projects that you wish to upgrade to SDK 4.4 the recommended approach is to generate a new project from the new archetypes and move your code into place.

 ## What's new?

-Alfresco SDK 4.3 is a minor update to the SDK and provides support for Alfresco 7.1.x.
+Alfresco SDK 4.4 is a minor update to the SDK and provides support for Alfresco 7.2.x.

 ### Embracing containers and Docker
 The main change included in SDK 4.0 is the addition of container technologies.
 Specifically, the new SDK is highly based on [Docker](https://www.docker.com/){:target="_blank"} and [Docker Compose](https://docs.docker.com/compose/){:target="_blank"} to offer a solution aligned with the architectural decisions made in Alfresco for version 6: moving towards microservices-oriented